puma/puma/README.md

 ```
 #### Self-signed SSL certificates (via the [`localhost`] gem, for development use):

 Puma supports the [`localhost`] gem for self-signed certificates.
 This is particularly useful if you want to use Puma with SSL locally, and self-signed certificates will work for your use-case.
-Currently, the integration can only be used in MRI.
+Currently, the integration can only be used in MRI and you need to require the [`localhost`] gem in your Puma configuration file and not in your rackup file [`config.ru`].

-Puma automatically configures SSL when the [`localhost`] gem is loaded in a `development` environment:
+Puma automatically configures SSL when the [`localhost`] gem is loaded:

 ```ruby
 # Add the gem to your Gemfile